MaterSim/PyXtal/doc/_build/html/_sources/Background.rst.txt

 In most cases, it is assumed that the objects occupying Wyckoff positions will be atoms.
 Because atoms are spherically symmetrical, they will always possess the site symmetry associated with a given Wyckoff position.
 However, this is not always the case for molecules, which have their own point group symmetry.
 Because of this, a given molecule may or may not fit into a given Wyckoff position, depending on its symmetry and orientation.

 In order for a molecule to fit within a Wyckoff position, its point group must be a supergroup of the position's site symmetry.
 In other words, the molecule must be at least as symmetrical as the region of the Wyckoff position itself (with reference to the operations of the space group as a whole).
 Furthermore, the molecule must be oriented in such a way that its symmetry axes line up with the symmetry axes of the Wyckoff position.
 As an example, consider a Wyckoff position with site symmetry 2.
 This is an axis with 2-fold symmetry.
 Now consider a water molecule lying on this axis.
-In order to truly occupy the Wyckoff position, the water molecule's 2-fold axis must line up with the Wyckoff position's.
+In order to truly occupy the Wyckoff position, the water molecule's 2-fold axis must line up with the Wyckoff position's (See the water molecule image above).

-(TODO: Insert image of water symmetry)

-(TODO: Insert images of water aligned/misaligned with 2-fold axis)

 For larger site symmetry groups, it is more complicated to check if a molecule will fit or not.
 The algorithm used by PyXtal for doing this is detailed in the `How PyXtal Works <Algorithm.html>`_ page.